Day 20 – 08-12-2018

 Another blog of day 7:

 Yesterday was a really rough day for me.
 Probably the worst day on the ship yet (so far).
-I vomited for the first time since 3 years and it was terrible because I’m dreadful of vomiting.
+I vomited for the first time in 3 years and it was terrible because I’m dreadful of vomiting.
 I was holding Max’s hand really tighty as we were standing against a door outside trying not to fall because of the rough sea and I was fighting the feeling for 5 minutes until it happened.
 It came out as the color of the grey crackers I had for breakfast and Lutzen joked you could build a sand castle out of it hahah (gross).
 I had tears in my eyes but could laugh about it afterwards.
-Afterwards I felt a bit better and relieved as people told me I would be, unfortunately this feeling only lasted for a short hour.
+Afterwards I felt a bit better and relieved as people told me I would be, unfortunately this feeling only lasted for a short hour in which we saw 2 sperm whales!!!.
 Then I spent a whole day in bed feeling bad and unhappy trying to have positive thoughts, and Hanne and I appropriately named the room the medical ward.

 However!
 Today I woke up still weak, but happier.
 I pulled a lot of ropes and made of myself the perfect deckhand.
 I even went into the galley (kitchen); the absolute worst and most warm place on the ship when there are waves.
 As we sailed to Bravo, I had some really nice conversations that distracted me from my feeling of yesterday.
 The bucket, that I took with me as a precaution, stayed empty!
 During happy hour I cleaned inside which went a lot better than I expected it would be.
 Then we had to abruptly leave and begin our big crossing of the Atlantic!
 We had a meeting outside but the boat was rocking back and forth so hard that everyone had to hold on tight and yell into the wind the things they wanted to share.
 We were really well in control as a group, despite the non-ideal conditions.
 Then the best moment of the day came.
 PiraTess brushed my salty hair full of threats and we had a moment of revelation and said to each other: Wow, the boat is rocking really hard and we’re inside and are NOT sick!
 I only had a little bit of a headache from my sunburn.
 Even though this morning I was talking with Joris about how unbelievable it is, like really not believable, that we would actually lose this terrible feeling in our stomachs.
 But I did it!
 Without the pill against motion sickness!
 To end this day of victories, this victorious day, we saw fluorescent jellyfish during my night watch under a sky full of stars.